Krillh/Airzlinshire/Majik/Majik Theory/Lattice Theory.md

 ## Lattice Shape
 The shape of a *lattice* is determined by the shape with the lowest energy during a *reaction*.
 The energy traveling though a *thread* wants to make the *thread* as straight as possible.
 This force is what causes tension in *threads*.

+## Lattices in People
+People have a majik lattice in them that dictates many things about them.
+They use this lattice to perform [[Majik Manipulations]] around them.
+It has entry points in the brain that can be activated by neurons.
+These lattices are extremely large and complex.
+They also have very little tension, making it so they can be easily affected and altered.
+Lattices with